JoshDSommer/nativescript-slides/README.md

 the `<Slides:SlideContainer>` element also has a property called `loop` which is a boolean value and if set to true will cause the slide to be an endless loop.
 The suggested use case would be for a Image Carousel or something of that nature.

-the `<Slides:SlideContainer>` element also has a property called `velocityScrolling` which is a boolean value and if set to true will cause the slide to be an endless loop.
-The suggested use case would be for a Image Carousel or something of that nature.
+the `<Slides:SlideContainer>` element also has a property called `velocityScrolling` which is a boolean value and if set to true will calculate transitions speeds based on the finger movement speed.

 the `<Slides:SlideContainer>` element also has a property called `interval` which is a integer value and the value is in milliseconds.
 The suggested use case would be for a Image Carousel or something of that nature which can change the image for every fixed intervals.
 In unloaded function call `page.getViewById("your_id").stopSlideshow()` to unregister it (your_id is the id given to `<Slides:SlideContainer>`), it can be restarted with `startSlidShow`.